Adults5 MINUTE READ

 Everyone has an accent, and it’s part of what makes us unique.

-People sound different because they come from varying regions of the country, or from another country all together.
+People sound different because they come from varying regions of the U.S., or from another country altogether.
 And while having an accent is not a speech or language disorder in itself, it can make it difficult to speak with other people or be understood.

 The effects of having an accent can range from the mildly annoying to the downright frustrating.
 You may be forced to constantly repeat yourself.
-Your accent may be routinely brought up as a topic of conversation, or you may find people focusing more on your accent than on what you’re saying.
+Your accent may be routinely brought up as a topic of conversation.
+You may find people focusing more on your accent than on what you’re saying.

 Speech therapy focused on accent modification has helped many people feel more confident and effective in both their careers and their personal lives.